Race, Gender, and Sexuality Studies Department (ERS/RGS)

 Gender, Sexuality, and Social Change in Religion

 This course examines the various gender roles, norms, mobility, restrictions and empowerment that people experience within religious traditions, for example: Christianity, Judaism, Islam, Hinduism and Buddhism.
-Global case studies and engaging narratives focused on the intersections of gender, sexuality, race, and religion will be considered.
-Special attention will be paid to feminist laypersons and religious leaders who are reformulating traditional understandings and practices, and in turn, negotiating their agency within secular and spiritual spaces.
-Prerequisite: one of the following: ERS 100, RGS 100, RGS 150, WGS 100, WGS 130, WGS 150, SOC 110, SOC 120, EDS 206.
+Global case studies and engaging narratives focused on the intersections of gender, sexuality, race, and religion are considered.
+Special attention is paid to feminist laypersons and religious leaders who are reformulating traditional understandings and practices, and in turn, negotiating their agency within secular and spiritual spaces.
+Prerequisite: one of the following: RGS 100, RGS 150, SOC 110, SOC 120, EDS 206.
 (Cross-listed with RGS/SOC; may only earn credit in one department.)
 Offered Occasionally.

 RGS/PHL 319 Cr.3